HaChaQe/Water-Track-App/README.md

 - 🔄 Reset daily count
 - 📊 Visual progress with a LinearProgressIndicator
 - 💾 Data is saved locally using SharedPreferences
+- 🎉 Celebration animation or message when goal is reached
+- 🗓 Auto reset on a new day

 ## 📝 How to Use